iterative/katacoda-scenarios/get-started/stages/06-reproduce-a-pipeline.md

 `dvc repro`{{execute}}

-DVC doesn't run the `prepare` stage as it's dependencies didn't change and outputs are already where they should be.
-For the _featurization_ stage, however, DVC runs the script.
+DVC doesn't run the `prepare` stage as its dependencies didn't change, and outputs are already where they should be.
+For the _featurization_ stage DVC runs the script.

 Let's see the status of the whole pipeline using:

 `dvc status`{{execute}}

-The pipeline is fully run, outputs are all in the cache and without any changes `dvc repro` won't rerun any part of it.
+The pipeline is fully run, the outputs are all in the cache, and without changes `dvc repro` won't rerun any part of it.

 `dvc repro`{{execute}}